Services

 Summary

-Microsoft Purview Information Protection admins can now exclude modern Microsoft 365 groups and include dynamic, non-mail-enabled security groups in sensitivity label policies.
-This expands policy targeting flexibility without impacting users unless policies are updated.
-Rollout begins April 2026 with general availability in late May 2026.
+Microsoft Purview Information Protection now allows admins to exclude modern Microsoft 365 groups and include dynamic and non-mail-enabled security groups in sensitivity label policies.
+Rollout begins late April 2026 with general availability by early June 2026.
+No user impact unless policies are updated.

 Details